oduwsdl/hypercane/README.md

 5. Run your desired commands, output will appear within your working directory
 6. When done, exit from the hypercane container by running `exit`
 7. To stop and remove all the services (such as the cache), run `docker-compose down`

+# The Future of Hypercane

+We are working on additional sampling algorithms and options for the advanced actions.
+Please feel free to submit issues and pull requests at https://github.com/oduwsdl/hypercane